guypursey/Coughing-and-Chopping/README.md

 This should contain the Scriptogram user ID, which you should find under "Settings" when you login to Scriptogram.
 It should contain nothing else, no spaces, no line breaks, nothing.

+### `scrpname.txt`

+This contains the actual username which appears in the Scriptogram address, used for the purposes of crosslinking.